aromediainc/aromedia-blockchain-contracts/README.md

 ## About

 Aro Media is building the infrastructure layer for real-world asset tokenization.
-Our smart contracts enable organizations to create verifiable on-chain representations of physical and digital assets, govern them through secure multi-signature processes, and trade them as compliant security tokens.
+Our smart contracts enables the organization to create verifiable on-chain representations of physical and digital assets, govern them through secure multi-signature processes, and trade them as compliant security tokens.

 This repository contains the core protocol: five interdependent contracts that work together to provide end-to-end asset management with enterprise-grade security controls.